Mustorpha/simple_shell/README.md

 ## Introduction

-This Unix Shell Program is a simple command-line interface (CLI) tool that allows users to interact with the Unix operating system.
+This Unix Shell Program is a simple command-line interface (CLI) tool which allows users to perfectly interact with the Unix operating system.
 It provides basic functionality for running commands and managing files and directories.

 ## Getting Started